Suspect in Denver shootings wrote books previewing attacks - NewsBreak

 Cardenas, whose daughter is 12 years old, described herself as a “proud Indigenous artist” who also painted murals.

-Denver Police Chief Paul Pazen said during a news conference Tuesday that McLeod was on the radar of law enforcement and had been investigated in both 2020 and 2021.
-He declined to say what McLeod was investigated for but said charges were not filed against him.
+Denver Police Chief Paul Pazen said during a news conference Tuesday that the suspect was on the radar of law enforcement and had been investigated in both 2020 and 2021.
+He declined to say what the suspect was investigated for but said charges were not filed against him.

-Matt Clark, commander of the Denver Police Department’s Major Crimes Division, said McLeod knew most of the people he targeted but not the last person he shot — a clerk in a hotel in Lakewood’s Belmar shopping area.
-However, McLeod had had some dealings with the hotel, Clark said.
+Matt Clark, commander of the Denver Police Department’s Major Crimes Division, said the suspect knew most of the people he targeted but not the last person he shot — a clerk in a hotel in Lakewood’s Belmar shopping area.
+However, the suspect had had some dealings with the hotel, Clark said.

 The hotel clerk, 28-year-old Sarah Steck, died of her injuries Tuesday.

-Note: This story has been corrected to change the spelling of Danny Scofield’s last name.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.